OlgaOvcharenko/feature_clock_visualization/README.md

 - [Documentation](#documentation)

 ## Main Features
-**Feature Clock** allows creation of three types of static visualizations, high- lighting the contributions of the high-dimensional features to linear directions of the two-dimensional spaces produced by nonlinear dimensionality reduction:
+**Feature Clock** allows creation of three types of static visualizations, highlighting the contributions of the high-dimensional features to linear directions of the two-dimensional spaces produced by nonlinear dimensionality reduction:

-- ***Global* Feature Clock** indicating the direction of features’ contributions in low-dimensional space for the whole dataset
+- ***Global* Feature Clock** indicating the direction of features’ contributions in low-dimensional space for the whole dataset.
-- ***Local* Feature Clock** explaining features’ impact within selected points,
+- ***Local* Feature Clock** explaining features’ impact within selected points.
 - ***Inter-group* Feature Clock** visualizing contributions between groups of points.

 ## Where to get it